Trump says his New York rally marked by crude and racist insults was ‘an absolute lovefest’ - WTOP News

 With just a week before Election Day, some Trump allies have voiced alarm that the rally, which was supposed to highlight the Republican presidential nominee’s closing message in grand New York fashion, has instead served as a distraction and even a liability, given the electoral importance of Puerto Ricans who live in Pennsylvania and other key swing states.

+“This is not a time to have anyone criticize Puerto Rico or Latinos,” former U.N.
+Ambassador Nikki Haley, who challenged Trump for the GOP presidential nomination and later endorsed him, said in an interview with Fox News Channel.

-Trump was set to hold a rally later in Allentown, Pennsylvania, a city with a large Hispanic population, where Puerto Rico’s shadow U.S. senator, Zoraida Buxo, will join him, according to a campaign official who spoke on condition of anonymity ahead of a formal announcement.
-She voiced her support for Trump on the social media site X, saying Trump is the “strong leader” that Puerto Rico needs.
+Trump later held a rally in Allentown, Pennsylvania, a city with a large Hispanic population, where Puerto Rico’s shadow U.S. senator, Zoraida Buxo, joined him and defended the former president’s record.

+“We need this man to be our commander in chief,” said Buxo, who cannot vote in the Senate because Puerto Rico is not a state.
+“He will make us feel safe and he will protect us.”

 Still, there was anger in Allentown.
 Ivet Figueroa, 61, stood outside the rally venue holding a trash can with the words “Trash Trump” on it.